-Same arguments as extra template vars(...)
+This takes the same arguments as extra_template_vars(...)

 The template, database, table and view_name options can be used to return different code depending on which template is being rendered and which database or table are being processed.

 The datasette instance is provided primarily so that you can consult any plugin configuration options that may have been set, using the datasette.plugin_config(plugin_name) method documented above.